-warning: Do not exceed the maximum vertical load on the tow ball.
+warning: Make sure that the vertical load on the tow ball is between the minimum and maximum recommended weight at all times.
 Failure to follow this instruction could result in the loss of control of your vehicle, personal injury or death.